doubleirish/lecture1_jdbc/README.md

 Clicking on the "Columns" tab will show you the column definitions of that table Clicking on the "Content" tab shows there is no content setup yet.

+When creating and populate data , you should be aware that there are dependencies between the tables e.g USERS table depends on ADDRESS and PHONE table depends on USERS

 ##Populate Data
 In your IDE open up the following file